dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

 kubectl --kubeconfig kubeconfigs/dal-indigo-core-1 get nodes

 # The node's status should become Ready when you see a bunch of `cni0` related logs appear after the above
+# As Talos only marks the cluster bootstrap as complete after the CNI has come up
 ```

 Now we onboard the other nodes into the cluster: